 Doug was awarded the coveted Steve Abala medal in 1987, a medal that recognizes individuals whose sporting career has been strongly connected to the Top End and who is considered an ideal role model for Territory youngsters to aspire to emulate.

 Doug was a key member of Katherine Football Club’s NTFL Reserve Grade Premiership team in 1985-86 and was joint best and fairest in the same year.
-Doug also played 13 leagues with the Katherine Football Club in the 1987-88 NTFL Season and Two (2) games with Nightcliff Football Club in 1988-89.
+Doug also played 13 games with the Katherine Football Club in the 1987-88 NTFL Season and Two (2) games with Nightcliff Football Club in 1988-89.

-Doug also played seventy (70) games with Eastside Football Club in the KDFL competition and was a member of the clubs 1990-91 and 1993-94 premiership teams.
+Doug also played seventy (70) games with Eastside Football Club in the KDFL competition and was a member of the club's 1990-91 and 1993-94 premiership teams.

 Doug was Eastside’s Leading Goal Kicker three (3) times and won the KDFL’s leading goal kicker award with 63 goals in 1992-93.

 Displaying plenty of football prowess late in his career Doug represented the Northern Territory in Super Rules in 1985, 1986, 1987, 1988, 1989 and 1990 and was named an All Australian at the 1987 National Carnival.